 PhD in Applied Linguistics by Thesis and Coursework

-Lancaster University's unique PhD in Applied Linguistics by Thesis and Coursework programme has resulted in numerous graduates who need a PhD for their job, but who have not been able to take time out in order to follow a full-time PhD programme.
+Lancaster University's unique PhD in Applied Linguistics by Thesis and Coursework programme responds to the needs of numerous graduates who need a PhD for their job, but who have not been able to take time out in order to follow a full-time PhD programme.
 This programme is designed so that you can study mainly from home, doing work framed by several highly structured academic visits to Lancaster.

 The PhD in Applied Linguistics by Thesis and Coursework provides a broad background in Applied Linguistics.
 You start with a package of relevant, compulsory modules in Applied Linguistics and Research Methods modules and at the same time begin work on your own research project.
 You will be assigned a supervisor right from the start.
 Teaching is distributed across face-to-face teaching and learning on Residentials in Lancaster, and distance study using a Virtual Learning Environment.

 (Please note that 'Applied Linguistics' here includes but goes beyond issues of language education to encompass the theoretical and empirical study of language in real world problems more widely.)

 - To provide a programme which facilitates intellectual stimulation between a group of students at a similar stage of the PhD, who can then offer mutual support (both face-to-face and by distance) in researching for and writing a thesis.

 - To include a series of key, relevant postgraduate modules to broaden and strengthen your background in Applied Linguistics.

 - To meet the needs of those students who cannot study full-time because of professional or family commitments.